 With 30% of restaurants offering some type of restaurant customer loyalty program, and 57% of adult consumers saying they are more likely to dine in a place that offers one, you are definitely missing out if your restaurant does not have a program in place.

-Yes, there are already tons and tons of things to think about when you’re opening and running a restaurant—everything from properly training your staff to adjusting your menu to seasonal trends—but there are serious business benefits to implementing a loyalty program that outweighs the startup costs.
+Yes, there are already tons and tons of things to think about when you’re opening and running a restaurant—everything from properly training your staff to adjusting your menu to seasonal trends—but there are serious business benefits to implementing a loyalty program that outweigh the startup costs.
 When done well, a customer loyalty program can boost your business and offer you personal contact with your guests.
 It can help you turn satisfied guests into loyal guests, and as any restaurateur knows, regular guests are the best (and most lucrative) guests.
 If a shiny new loyalty program snags you even just one or two regulars, it will have practically paid for itself already (and a loyalty program will do much, much more than just that for you).